jiachenyee/IDAssignment2/README.md

 ### Phase Two - Design/Prototype
 #### Front-End
 While designing the website, we kept in mind of the useful features which can be implemented as well as user interactivity with the site while ensuring a smooth process throughout.
 Using Adobe XD as a wireframe tool, we started designing and followed a theme suggested by Jia Chen that suggest a minimalistic and neat look.
-Having the main design framework in desktop view, the mobile view was also created through minor adjustment from the main framework.
+Both desktop and mobile view was taken into consideration when designing the framework.
 To reduce complexity, only four cool colours - **insert here** - were chosen and one consistent font was used throughout.
 Rounded edges boxes and buttons were used to increase the effectiveness of the website.
 Relevent graphic design, interface design, user experience design were added accordingly.

 Wireframe document: [shared link](https://xd.adobe.com/view/156c3b6b-6028-4da8-9f91-a24643752036-403f/)